 - Sign all paperwork

-It is important for you to read over all of the check out paperwork and be sure to SIGN and DATE in the necessary places on your RCR and/or Express Check Out Envelope.
+It is important for you to read over all of the check out information that is sent to you and that you SIGN and DATE your Express Check Out Envelope (if applicable.)
 This will help ensure that you are not charged for improper checkout.

 - Be aware of your check out date and time